ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 As an Authentication Parameter (`auth-param` from {{!RFC9110, Section 11.2}}), the value can be either a token or a quoted-string, and might be required to be a quoted-string if the base64url string includes "=" characters.
-This challenge value MUST be unique for every 401 HTTP response to prevent replay attacks.
 This parameter is required for all challenges.

 - "token-key", which contains a base64url encoding of the public key for use with the issuance protocol indicated by the challenge.
 See {{ISSUANCE}}